Chartered Clinical Psychologist

 Angus is a Psychological Therapist, helping people with a range of psychological challenges such as anxiety, trauma, low self-esteem, OCD, phobias, depression and lack of motivation.
 He uses evidence-based cognitive behavioural therapies (CBT) along with a person-centred approach.
 Angus is passionate about ensuring everyone has the correct tools to reach their full potential, helping his clients regain a sense of control as well as accessing pleasure and joy from life.

 Angus discovered his interest in psychology and human behaviour when working both behind and in front of the camera in the fascinating world of television.
 In the latter stages of this career, he read Psychology at The Open University and holds a BSc (Hons) degree.
 Eager to experience the application of psychology in the real world, he volunteered at Children 1st and worked at the Glasgow Association for Mental Health before teaching psychology for six years.
 Most recently, Angus was Head of Psychology and Head of House at a boarding school in London.
 He recently returned to his Scottish roots, joining Harper Clinical Psychology at the beginning of 2022.
+Angus is currently undertaking an MSc in CBT.
 He is a member of the British Association for Behavioural & Cognitive Psychotherapies.

 Mikaela is a doctorate level counselling psychologist trainee and registered (BACP) counsellor with experience supporting individuals with a range of concerns including depression, anxiety, bereavement, interpersonal challenges, self-esteem, and sexual and gender identity.
 She has particular experience in supporting people in the LGBTQ+ community as well as ethnically and culturally diverse individuals.